kelvinagyareyeboah/KelvStream-Video-Transcoding-Streaming-Pipeline/README.md

-out**: Designed for mobile and desktopanimate on hover, including play button overlay triggers, card translations, and pulsating pipeline loaders.
+out**: Designed for mobile and desktopanimate on hover, including play button overlay triggers, card translations, an

----

 ## 📂 Project Structure

 ```text